microsoft/aed-rust-learn-content/create-a-commandl-line-program/includes/4-the-tasks-module.md

 # Interact with the file system

-Let us recapitulate the three kinds of actions our program must perform:
+Let us review the three kinds of actions our program must perform:

 1. Add new tasks to a to-do list.
 2. Remove completed tasks from that list.